Medical Assistant Program Description

 Accreditation Affiliation

 The job market for Medical Assisting is excellent.
-100% reflects the percentage of graduates who chose to seek employment in their field for the 2021cohort.
+100% reflects the percentage of graduates who chose to seek employment in their field for the 2024 cohort.

 Graduates of the Medical Assisting Program at Hocking College showed a 100% graduate satisfaction rate over the past five years.
 Employers who have employed Hocking College Medical Assistant graduates showed a 100% satisfaction rate over the past five years.

-The Medical Assisting Program at Hocking College has an average retention rate of 66.67% for the 2021 cohort, 44.44% for the 2020 cohort, and 60% for the 2019 admission cohort.
+The Medical Assisting Program at Hocking College has an average retention rate of 93.75% for the 2024 cohort.
 There are a number of support services available to students so that they can successfully complete the program.